 • Compromised mental health

-Identifying signs of orthorexia in Miami or anywhere else can be challenging, as the obsession often masquerades as a commitment to health.
+Identifying signs of orthorexia in Jensen Beach, Florida or anywhere else can be challenging, as the obsession often masquerades as a commitment to health.
 Factors that may indicate orthorexia include:

 • An increasing fixation on the quality and purity of food consumed.